guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

 <br>

 ### Create a virtual environment, and install the pinned tools

-On macOS or Linux, cd to directory of this project.
-You can readily do so by typing "cd " and dragging your directory into terminal.
-Once terminal is at the correct working directory, you can proceed with below scripts.
+## Change working director of Powershell or Terminal to be the folder containing this Git

+Launch PowerShell or Terminal (which depends on your OS).

+Type cd <a space>

+Drag directory of this project into terminal window.
+Dragging directory into terminal window enters the filepath for you.

+Type <return>

+That should set your shell window working directory to be the one containing this Git.

 ## 2\.
 Install Python environment
+Type in two commands to create python compile and required elements in the Git folder.
+This readies things for compiling with Python

 On MacOS or Linux